cchiragJain/redux-basics/README.md

 # Redux

-Redux is a framework used to manage state generally with `react`.
+Redux is a state management library generally used with `react`.

 ## Redux Cycle